peteroupc/peteroupc.github.io/bernoulli.md

 is not necessarily an unbiased estimator of _f_(_&lambda;_), even if _&lambda;&prime;_ is an unbiased estimator.

-This page focuses on _unbiased_ estimators because "exact sampling" depends on being unbiased.
+This page focuses on _unbiased_ estimators because "exact sampling" depends on an algorithm being an unbiased estimator.
 See also (Mossel and Peres 2005, section 4\)[^16].

 > **Note:** Bias and variance are the two sources of error in a randomized estimation algorithm.
 An unbiased estimator has no bias, but is not without error.
 In the case at hand here, the variance of a Bernoulli factory for _f_(_&lambda;_) equals _f_(_&lambda;_) \* (1&minus;_f_(_&lambda;_)) and can go as high as 1/4.  ("Variance reduction" methods are outside the scope of this document.)
 An estimation algorithm's _mean squared error_ equals variance plus square of bias.